 Ask Lots of Questions, But Avoid TMI

 To make the most of your showings, have a list of questions in mind for the listing agent — and take notes while you’re there, so you can keep track of what you learned.
-Chatting up the host can help you learn information you wouldn't get by only touring the premises.
+Chatting up the host can help you learn information you wouldn't get from just a tour.

 At the same time, remember this: Your interaction with the host could be the beginning of negotiations with them.
 If you end up making an offer, you’ll use the information you’ve gathered to inform your bid.
 (They’ll also remember that you were an engaged yet courteous person, which can’t hurt your cause.)